cagov/design-system/components/link-icon/readme.md

 ## When and how to use it

-This is a default component when using the Design System.
+This is a required component when using the Design System.
 Use it whenever you implement the Design System as it addresses some accessibility issues.

 Once an engineer has installed this feature, content creators do not need to take separate action to apply either link icon.